matioMe/SpiderBot/README.md

-# SpiderBot
+# Hexabot
-a spider bot with 6 legs and 24 servos
+an hexapod with 6 legs and 24 servos